SloaneTribble/sign-up-form/README.md

 For HTML, form validation is one of the most important concepts at play.

-As for CSS, the use of pseudo elements and pseudo classes, custom properties, and absolute and relative positioning are novel techniques which are gratefully being brought into practice.
+As for CSS, the use of pseudo elements and pseudo classes, custom properties, positioning (absolute, fixed etc.) and resizing (min, max, clamp) are novel techniques which are gratefully being brought into practice.